nitin-motiani/jlisp/src/Plans.md

 - Quotes are definitely out for time being.
 But what I have figured is that for reserved things like IF, quote creates some weird symbol.
 IF is not an expression in proper language, but quote does some weird stuff.

+- Not allowing () for time being at least

 Main classes :-

 abstract class Expression with a method to evaluate inheriting classes Atomic expressions and List Expressions

 The Atomic and List Expressions inheritance hierarchy will be revisited.
+Removed now

 Inheriting from Atomic Expressions :-